-KPMG LLP served as our independent auditor for the fiscal years ended December 31,2017 and 2016.
-The following table sets forth the fees paid to KPMG LLP for professional services rendered for 2017 and 2016 (in millions):
+KPMG LLP served as our independent auditor for the fiscal years ended December 31,2018 and 2017.
+The following table sets forth the fees paid to KPMG LLP for professional services rendered for 2018 and 2017 (in millions):

-Fiscal 2017 Fiscal 2016 Audit Fees \$ 3 \$ 3
+F scal 2018 Fiscal 2017 Audit Fees \$ 3 \$ 3

-Audit Fees-Audit fees for 2017 and 2016 include fees associated with the integrated audit of our annual Consolidated Financial Statements, reviews of our interim Consolidated Financial Statements and services performed in connection with registration statements and debt offerings, including comfort letters and consents.
+Audit Fees-Audit fees for 2018 and 2017 include fees associated with the integrated audit of our annual Consolidated Financial Statements, reviews of our interim Consolidated Financial Statements and services performed in connection with registration statements and debt offerings, including comfort letters and consents.

-Audit-Related Fees-There were no audit-related fees in 2017 and 2016.
+Audit-Related Fees-There were no audit-related fees in 2018 and 2017.

-Tax Fees-There were no tax fees in 2017 and 2016.
+Tax Fees-There were no tax fees in 2018 and 2017.

-Other Fees-There were no other fees in 2017 and 2016.
+Other Fees-There were no other fees in 2018 and 2017.